AwarityAI/awareness-examples/taylor-swift-article.md

 # Taylor Swift Article
 This example project illustrates Awarenesses ability to reason over long documents.
 We'll use the main Wikipedia article for Taylor Swift which is around 250k tokens in length.
-We'll ask Awareness to perform summarization and retrieval tasks that are difficult for the current RAG based approaches to do.
+We'll ask Awareness to perform summarization and retrieval tasks that are difficult for the current RAG based solutions to do.

 ## Project Dataset
 The dataset for this project is the main Taylor Swift article on Wikipedia.
 That page is around 250k tokens or twice the size of GPT-4o's context window.
 If you want to unleash your inner Swifty you can add in the various Taylor Swift related sub-articles (her discography, filmography, performances, etc.) and push the corpus to well over 1m tokens.